fesplugas/nix-notes/README.md

 nix-env --query # You can also use -q short version
 ```

-You can search for new packages using the CLI tools or on https://search.nixos.org/packages

-## How do I install packages?

-### Without nix-darwin ...

-Although this is not the recommended way to install packages I used it in the past to make Nix work as Homebrew.
-Things will work properly until you have to compile packages, because not all libraries are linked in `~/.nix-profile/lib`.
+You can also pass a file the `nix-env`

 ```bash
 nix-env --install --remove-all --file env.nix
 ```

+You can search for new packages using the CLI tools or on https://search.nixos.org/packages

+**Note:** Although this is not the recommended way to install packages I used it in the past to make Nix work as Homebrew.
+Things will work properly until you have to compile packages, because not all libraries are linked in `~/.nix-profile/lib`.

 ### With nix-darwin

 WIP.

-### Custom Packages on a Project?
+### With nix-shell (Custom Packages on a Project)

 I use a combination of [nix-shell][nix-shell] and [nix-direnv][nix-direnv] to install custom packages and/or to pin versions.